secondstage-io/tracks-documentation/docs/tracks/attribution-tracking.md

 2. **Ad Operations Support**: Once attribution tracking is verified, the Second Stage team will assist with media platform integrations.
 This process requires adherence to specific naming conventions for campaigns, ad groups, and ads to ensure accurate reporting.
 Additionally, UTM-tagged links must be used.
 The Second Stage team will provide a naming convention generator sheet tailored to your chosen ad platforms or activations.
 If you already have a naming convention in place, TRACKS can be adapted to your mapping.
 3. **Postback Setup**: With access to your media platforms, TRACKS will create events/pixels for game\_opens and activate the platform’s Conversion API to feed back attributed in-game data.

-!!!
-Important
+!!! tip "Important:"

-   **All aspects of using TRACKS Attribution are configurable and will be tailored during your onboarding call with the Second Stage team.
-This documentation outlines a standard best-practice approach to building an attribution and BI suite, based on years of expertise in user acquisition, media, BI, tracking, and attribution from the Second Stage team.**
+    All aspects of using TRACKS Attribution are configurable and will be tailored during your onboarding call with the Second Stage team.
+This documentation outlines a standard best-practice approach to building an attribution and BI suite, based on years of expertise in user acquisition, media, BI, tracking, and attribution from the Second Stage team.

 ### Functionality